boeboe/poc-product-service/README.md

 # POC REST Micro-service running in a Docker Container

-Vert.x-Web is a great fit for HTTP/REST MicroServices.

-Here's a simple micro-service example which implements an API for a product catalogue.
+Here's a simple micro-service example which implements an API for a product catalog.

 The API allows you to list all products, retrieve details for a particular product and to add a new product.
 Product information is provided in JSON.

 **List all products:**